kimjoar/writings/alpha/super-simple-mvc.md

   this.initialize.apply(this, arguments);
 };

-// Empty initialize which should be overriden in subclasses if it
+// Empty initialize which should be overridden in subclasses if it
 // is needed.
 View.prototype.initialize = function() {};
 ```